-Any player, coach, or spectator given a red card for fighting is guilty of violent conduct and ejected from the Soccerworld premises for not less than one year and up to permanently.
+Any player, coach, or spectator given a red card for fighting is guilty of violent conduct and ejected from the Soccerworld premises for no less than one year and could be expelled indefinitely.

-Any player, coach, or spectator who spits, touches, bumps, physically contacts or verbally abuses a game official or facility staff member shall be guilty of violent conduct and ejected from the Soccerworld premises for not less than one year and up to permanently.
+Any player, coach, or spectator who spits, touches, bumps, physically contacts or verbally abuses a game official or facility staff member shall be guilty of violent conduct and ejected from the Soccerworld premises for no less than one year and could be expelled indefinitely.

 Please note: All of the above also carry fines greater than the normal \$50.00 for a red card.
-Depending on severity fines can range from \$200.00 to over \$1000.00, as well as the team being kicked out of the league.
+Depending on severity, fines can range from \$200.00 to over \$1000.00, as well as the team being kicked out of the league.